Actor Jensen Ackles Adds Storied Bull Skull Art Piece to his Texas Art Collection

 Elder was respected and admired by his mentors as well as peers during his Chouinard years, as the 1960s California art and rock scenes collided and exploded.
 Among them were Ed Ruscha, Kenny Price, Larry Bell, Billy Al Binkston, Craig Koffman and Doug Wheeler.

 By the time he graduated, Elder and his art were already direct influences on others.

-(Photo: Texas artist Rick Griffin painted and adorned a Thanksgiving turkey breast and mailed it to fellow artist Boyd Elder, who drew inspiration from it in creating the skull art pieces “One of These Nights” and “Their Greatest Hits” for Eagles in 1975 and 1976.
+(Photo: Rick Griffin and Boyd Elder met as students at Chouinard in 1965.
+Griffin painted and adorned a Thanksgiving turkey breast and mailed it to Elder as a Christmas present in 1971.
+Elder drew inspiration from it in creating his “American Fetish — RIP” series of painted and adorned animal skulls, including the pieces featured on Eagles albums “One of These Nights” and “Their Greatest Hits” in 1975 and 1976.
 Photo: Randy Nauert.)

 Since those years, Elder has split his time between Texas, California and Hawaii, always experimenting with new art mediums and displaying his latest works at the occasional special exhibit.

 His works range from the “American Fetish – RIP” skull art pieces to experiments with plastics and resins, holographic foil and aluminum, and the large-format multi-media works he’s developing right now.